Saunders County Public Record

 Clerk Magistrate

-State of Nebraska vs. Eddie Maly, driving under intoxication, second offense; sentenced to 12 months probation, license revoked 18 months, $500 fine
+State of Nebraska vs. Douglas Appleby, driving under suspension, sentenced to $100 fine and license revoked one year.

-State of Nebraska vs. Carlos J. Santistevan Jr., driving during revocation/impound first, sentenced to 14 days jail, license revoked one year
+State of Nebraska vs. Harold D. Harden, driving under the influence-.08 breath-first offense, sentenced to $500 fine, six months probation, license revoked 60 days, interlock device required.

-State of Nebraska vs. Christian Florez, driving under suspension, sentenced to seven days jail, license revoked one year
+State of Nebraska vs. Scott A. Johnson, violate load contents, sentenced to $200 fine.

 Wahoo